$B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ and determination of non-perturbative parameters: Results

 \section{Results}

-As a general rule, the four-body phase space comprises of five distinct variables.
+As a general rule, the four-body phase space comprises five distinct variables.
 In the context of inclusive decays, we have an additional variable, namely the invariant mass squared of the final state meson $(p_X^2)$, which we trade for $q'^2\ (=(p_{\ell}+p_{\nu}+k)^2)$.
-The other independent variables are the lepton energy $y\ (=\frac{2p_b.p_{\ell}}{m_B^2})$, the energy of the hard photon $x\ (=\frac{2p_b.k}{m_B^2})$, the neutrino energy, and three angles.
+The other independent variables are the lepton energy $y\ (=\frac{2p_B.p_{\ell}}{m_B^2})$, the energy of the hard photon $x\ (=\frac{2p_B.k}{m_B^2})$, the neutrino energy, and three angles.
 These are defined in the rest frame of the $B$ meson.
 A detailed description of the kinematics is furnished in Appendix \ref{appB}.
+All the input parameters required for the evaluation of the differential decay rate are listed in Table- \ref{tab_input}

 We begin by integrating over all variables except $y$ to determine the spectrum of the charged lepton for different values of $x$.
-Fig. (\ref{dgvsdyt}) illustrates the differential decay rate as a function of the lepton energy ($y$) for various photon energy values ($x$).
-We observe that as the photon becomes increasingly soft, the leptonic energy end point shifts accordingly, which is consistent with the kinematics of the process.
+Fig. (\ref{dgvsdytxc}) and (\ref{dgvsdyt}) illustrate the differential decay rate as a function of the lepton energy ($y$) for various photon energy values ($x$) for $B\to X_c\ell\bar{\nu}_\ell\gamma$ and $B\to X_u\ell\bar{\nu}_\ell\gamma$ respectively.
+We observe that as the photon becomes increasingly soft, the leptonic energy end-point shifts accordingly, which is consistent with the kinematics of the process.

-To provide a complete picture of the distribution for the differential decay rate, we present the distribution for $x_{min}=0.3$ which corresponds to $k_{min}\sim 0.8 \ GeV$ in Fig.(\ref{dgvsdys}).
-The plot shows that the distribution ends at the kinematical boundary which is, as expected, larger than that for $x_{min}=0.5$, and more towards non-readiative, $B\to X_u \ell \nu_{\ell}$, case.
+To provide a complete picture of the distribution for the differential decay rate for $u-$ quark mode, we present the distribution for $x_{min}=0.3$, which corresponds to $k_{min}\sim 0.8 \ GeV$ in Fig.(\ref{dgvsdys}).
+The plot shows that the distribution ends at the kinematical boundary, which is, as expected, larger than that for $x_{min}=0.5$, and more towards non-radiative, $B\to X_u \ell \bar{\nu}_{\ell}$, case.
+Further, it is observed that apart from the difference in CKM elements between the $X_c$ and $X_u$ modes, the decay rate for radiative $B\to X_c$ mode receives a correction of approximately $10\%$ due to mass effects.
+This finding aligns with the difference of about $12\%$ in the two inclusive rates as per the PDG values\cite{ParticleDataGroup:2020ssz} after correcting for the difference in the CKM factors.

 Further, as an example of possible additional observable, we define the photon (differential) forward-backward asymmetry, $A_{FB}(y)$, with respect to recoiling final state hadron as